cnadler86/micropython-camera-API/README.md

 ```

 You can get and set sensor properties by the respective methods (e.g. camera.get_brightness() or camera.set_vflip(True).
 See autocompletitions in Thonny in order to see the list of methods.
-If you want more insides in the methods and what they actually do, cou can find a very good documentation [here](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
+If you want more insides in the methods and what they actually do, you can find a very good documentation [here](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
 Notice that for the methods in here you need to prefix a get/set, depending that you want to do.